Dynamics at the Boundary of Game Theory and Distributed Computing: Introduction

 \section{Introduction}

 Dynamic environments where decision makers repeatedly interact arise in a variety of settings, such as Internet protocols, large-scale markets, social networks, and multi-processor computer architectures.
 Study of these environments lies at the boundary of game theory and distributed computing.
-The decision makers are simultaneously strategic entities with individual economic preferences and computational entities with limited resources, working in a decentralized and uncertain environment.
+The decision makers are both strategic entities with individual economic preferences and computational entities with limited resources, working in a decentralized and uncertain environment.
 To understand the global behaviors that result from these interactions---the \emph{dynamics} of these systems---we draw on ideas from both disciplines.

-The notion of \emph{self stabilization} to a legitimate state in a distributed system parallels that of convergence to an equilibrium in a game.
+The notion of \emph{self stabilization} to a ``legitimate'' state in a distributed system parallels that of convergence to an equilibrium in a game.
 The foci, however, are very different.
 In game theory, there is extensive research on dynamics that result from what is perceived as natural strategic decision making (e.g., best- or better-response dynamics, fictitious play, or regret minimization).
-Even simple heuristics that require little information or computational resources can yield sophisticated behavior, such as the convergence of best-response dynamics to equilibrium points (see \citep{H05} and references therein).
-These positive results for simple game dynamics are, with few exceptions (see Sec.~\ref{sec:related}), based on the sometimes implicit and often unrealistic premise of a controlled environment in which actions are synchronously coordinated.
+Even simple heuristics that require little information or computational resources can yield sophisticated behavior, such as the convergence of best-response dynamics to equilibrium points (see \cite{H05} and references therein).
+These positive results for simple game dynamics are, with few exceptions (see Section~\ref{sec:related}), based on the sometimes implicit and often unrealistic premise of a controlled environment in which actions are synchronous and coordinated.
 Distributed computing research emphasizes the environmental uncertainty that results from decentralization, but has no notion of ``natural'' rules of behavior.
-It has long been known that environmental uncertainty---in the form of both asynchrony~\citep{FLP85,Lyn89} and arbitrary initialization~\citep{Dole00}---introduces substantial difficulties for protocol termination in distributed systems.
+It has long been known that environmental uncertainty---in the form of both asynchrony~\cite{FLP85,Lyn89} and arbitrary initialization~\cite{Dole00}---introduces substantial difficulties for protocol termination in distributed systems.
 Our work bridges the gap between these two approaches by initiating the study of game dynamics in distributed computing settings.
 We take the first steps of this research agenda, focusing primarily on systems in which the decision makers, or \emph{computational nodes}, are deterministic and have \emph{bounded recall}, meaning that their behavior is based only on the ``recent history'' of system interaction.
 Our model is asynchronous in the sense of allowing, at every timestep, an adversarially chosen subset of nodes to be activated.